SOCIOLOGY GRADUATE COURSES

 SOC 566 - Crime and the Criminal

 Sociological theory and data on the causes, persistence and possible prevention of crime, the changing social dimensions of crime, legal and political agendas, and the socialization and role enactment of being a criminal.
+Scheduled irregularly.
 3 credits.

 SOC 569 - Sociology of Deviant Behavior

 Explanations of deviance: mental illness, alcoholism, drug addiction, sexual deviations, family disruptions, suicide, crime and delinquency, and discrimination.
 Scheduled every third term.
 3 credits.
+Scheduled irregularly.
+3 credits.

-SOC 570 - Research Methods in Sociology
+SOC 570 – Applied Research in Sociology

 SOC 582 - Sociology of Education

 Examination of the nature of knowledge as transmitted by educational and related institutions.
 How education and knowledge are enacted within a socio-cultural system, and influenced by social class, politics, religion and ethnicity.
 Topics include the school as an agent of socialization and stratification, as well as school organization and reform.
+Scheduled irregularly.
 3 credits.

 SOC 590 - Thesis Proposal in Sociology